Your kids are going to love these sugar-crusted PB&J's. Of course. But the big folks will love them too--any time the sweeet tooth attacks.

 This is the classic.
 It has a deep sourdough flavor that pulls right through the peanut butter and jam.
 The chewy, heavier crust makes the bread sturdier for spreading.

-This a lighter bread machine mix with just a touch of sourdough.
+This is a lighter bread machine mix with just a hint of sourdough tang.
 The crust isn't as sturdy as the San Francisco bread machine mix, but it makes a fine sandwich.

 This just tastes different than the San Francisco Sourdough but it is very, very good.
 The crust is not as heavy.